1758-06-23 - Battle of Krefeld

 Since the beginning of his winter offensive in Western Germany in February 1758, the Allied Army under the command of Duke Ferdinand of Brunswick had first pushed back the French Army to the Rhine.
 Then, at the beginning of June, Ferdinand had led his army across the Rhine and initiated a campaign on the west bank of the Rhine and he was now trying to pin the French Army against the Rhine.

-On June 23, Ferdinand, now some 70 km on the west side of the Rhine, found the French drawn up in battle order at Krefeld.
-The French army, under the Comte de Clermont, counted some 47,000 men while Ferdinand had 33,000 men.
+On June 23, Ferdinand found the French drawn up in battle order at Krefeld, close to the Rhine.
+The French army, under the Comte de Clermont, counted some 47,000 men while Ferdinand had 32,000 men.

 Description of Events

 Ferdinand planned to turn the French left wing at Anrath with the main body of his army.
 He initially intended to advance directly from Kempen against the left wing with the main body while a weaker corps would demonstrate against the front.
 However, he abandoned this plan, probably because of his recent experience at Rheinberg with such a far-reaching manoeuvre.
 He finally decided to deploy at dawn on the height of Sankt-Tönis and, only then, to make the final arrangements for the attack.

 Late in the evening of June 22, the Hereditary Prince of Brunswick reported to Ferdinand about his reconnaissance.
 Ferdinand then retired for a short sleep in his tent pitched in the midst of his troops.

 At 2:00 a.m. on June 23, Ferdinand assembled his generals and colonels in his tent.
 While the Allied army was making preparations for the battle, Ferdinand briefly informed his generals and colonels of the situation and of his plan for the day.

 Approach of the Allies